PaulNSkiba/KvSaaSQGISPlagin/README.md

 # KvSaaSQGISPlagin
-Exchange of information with KvSaaS and QGIS
+Exchange of information between KvSaaS and QGIS